thomasdarimont/kc-dnc-demo/readme.md

 * WebApi - A simple stateless REST Web-Service that is secured with JWT authentication.
 * WebApp - A simple Web App that is secured via Keycloak.

-The WebApp demonstrates a basic integration with Keycloak.
+The WebApp module demonstrates a basic integration with Keycloak by leveraging the built-in OpenID Connect support in AspNetCore which is additionally augmented with Keycloak specific configuration, like client role extraction.
+Further more, the WebApp calls the WebApi with an Access-Token provided after a successful authentication, to demonstrate calls to backend services.

 The following features are currently supported:
 * Single-Sign in with Keycloak
 * Logout with Keycloak
 * Access client specific role information (`resource_access` claim)